August 23, 2021

 Woodland Park Zoo

-s beautiful outdoor exhibits have been open for several months now.
-This beautifully landscaped zoo has a large variety of animals and natural looking exhibits.
+Woodland Park Zoo’s beautiful outdoor exhibits are not to be missed.
+This beautifully landscaped zoo has a large variety of animals and natural-looking exhibits.
 Fortunately for us, it is located only 2 miles south Greenlake Guest House in Woodland Park.
 In fact, some of our guests even walk to the zoo.
 Most outdoor exhibits have covered areas that are comfortable even in rainy weather.
-Stay tuned for a new lights festival called Wild Lanterns that will be happening in the evenings after 4pm on November 13-January 17.
+Stay tuned for the new lights festival called Wild Lanterns that will be happening in the evenings after 4pm on November 12-January 30.

 Museum of Flight

-reopened on September 5 (closed Tuesdays and Wednesdays).
-This huge museum in South Seattle offers lots of space for social distancing.
+The huge Museum of Flight in South Seattle offers lots of space for social distancing.
 It is the largest independent, non profit air and space museum in the world and includes the original Boeing Red Barn, many vintage planes, and a Space Shuttle trainer.
 Plan to spend at least 2-4 hours there in order to see everything.

 Chihuly Garden and Glass